Brennall/HFH-SRD/Chapter06.md

 *Includes all 0th level humans.

-*Example*: Marcus, a 10th level fighter (attack throw 4+) attacks a plate-armored target (AC7).
-He needs a modified roll of 11 (4+7) or more to hit.
-He rolls a 12, and lands a blow!

-*Example*: A 20 HD bronze golem (attack throw -3) attacks on an ogre (AC3).
-It will need a modified roll of 0 (-3+3) or more to hit.
-However, an modified roll of 1 is always a miss, so the golem will need to roll at least a 2 or more.

-### Melee Combat

-Hand-to-hand, or melee, combat occurs when opponents are within 5' of one another.
-As the name implies, melee attacks are made by hand-held weapons like swords or axes.
-Attack throws and damage rolls are affected by Strength adjustments, as well as by bonuses for magical weapons.

-Characters normally only have 1 attack in a round, but some monsters have an attack routine, the most common of which is a claw/claw/bite series, which amounts to 3 attacks in 1 round.
-If characters or monsters kill or incapacitate an opponent with an attack, they may be able to cleave to gain additional attacks (as described below).

 Some characters and monsters can fight with a weapon in each hand (dual wielding).
 Characters fighting with two weapons still make 1 attack, using the primary weapon, but they gain a +1 bonus to the melee attack throw from having the second weapon.
 If the second weapon is magical, its magical bonus may be added to the attack throw (stacking with another weapon the way a shield stacks with armor), but not to the damage roll.
 Dual wielding does not give additional attacks.